This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What are the limitations of the Apgar score?

-- One caregiver may not give the same Apgar score to a newborn as another caregiver.
+- One healthcare provider may not give the same Apgar score to a newborn as another healthcare provider.
 Your newborn may need other tests to learn about his health now and in the future.
 The Apgar score may be low if your newborn was born premature (earlier than expected).
-The Apgar score is useful for caregivers if a newborn has a low birth weight, between 3.3 and 5.5 pounds (1500 to 2499 grams).
-The Apgar score may not be as helpful to caregivers for newborns with very low birth weights, below 3.3 pounds (1500 grams).
+The Apgar score is useful for healthcare providers if a newborn has a low birth weight, between 3.3 and 5.5 pounds (1500 to 2499 grams).
+The Apgar score may not be as helpful to healthcare providers for newborns with very low birth weights, below 3.3 pounds (1500 grams).

 - Problems during pregnancy, such as an infection or injury from a fall, may cause a low Apgar score.
 Your newborn's Apgar score may be low if you took certain medicines or were dehydrated while having your baby (during labor and delivery).
 Dehydration is a lack of body fluids, such as water.
 Your newborn's Apgar score may be low if he had trouble breathing right after he was born.
 If your newborn had a medical problem during pregnancy, he may have a low Apgar score.